-The school’s catchment covers the villages of Entercommon, Hornby, Girsby, Great Smeaton, and high and low Worsal, but many of our children come from outside the catchment area.
+The school’s catchment covers the villages of Entercommon, Hornby, Girsby, Great Smeaton, and high and low Worsall, but many of our children come from outside the catchment area.

 First Admission to School

-Parents are welcome to make an appointment to visit the school before registering their child, but must register their child with North Yorkshire County Council before a place can be guaranteed.
-Pre-registration with the school however will enable forms for this purpose to be sent to you in the year before admission.
+Parents are welcome to make an appointment to visit the school before registering their child.
+You will need to register your child with North Yorkshire County Council before a place can be guaranteed.
+Pre-registration with the school, however, will enable forms for this purpose to be sent to you in the year before admission.

 Our admission policy is that all our starters are admitted full time in September.